superduper-io/superduper/README.md

 </h3>
 <hr>

-SuperDuperDB allows you to easily integrate and manage any AI models and APIs with your datastore: from LLM based Q&A and vector search, image generation, segmentation, time series forecasting, anomaly detection, classification, recommendation, personalisation etc. to highly custom machine learning models and use-cases.
+SuperDuperDB allows you to easily deploy, train and operate any AI models and APIs on your datastore: from LLM based Q&A and vector search, image generation, segmentation, time series forecasting, anomaly detection, classification, recommendation, personalisation etc. to highly custom machine learning models, use-cases and workflows.

 A single scalable deployment of all your AI models which is automatically kept up-to-date as new data is handled automatically and immediately.